mehulagg/gitlab_test/doc/topics/infrastructure_as_code/index.md

 ## Application code and infrastructure code

-Basically, we recommend to separate your application code from your infrastructure code.
+We recommend to separate your application code from your infrastructure code.
 For very simple infrastructures, like serverless functions, the infrastructure code might stay beside your application code.
 For every other case, often these codebases are managed by different sets of people and in different intervals.
 Moreover by separating your application and infrastructure codes, you can separate your CI and CD pipelines that simplifies debugging, maintenance, and allows for better authorization management.